 When is Black Friday?

-Black Friday is celebrated worldwide on November 25 of every year.
-However, the weekday doesn’t allow everyone to benefit, so this sale event is extended to a four-day weekend.
+Black Friday always falls on the Friday after Thanksgiving day.
+However, one weekday doesn’t allow everyone to benefit, so this sale event is extended to a four-day weekend.
 This sale weekend includes Friday, Saturday, Sunday, and sometimes Monday, where all the malls are crowded with people of all age groups.
-The security is extended during these days to prevent any mishaps or robberies.

 How is Black Friday Celebrated?